 Parameters to Consider on How to Select a Fuse

-This is the rated current carrying capacity of a fuse which is normally measured at nominal conditions and ambient temperature of 25ºC.
-This rating must not be fully utilized in the circuit.
+This is the rated current carrying capacity of a fuse.
+This is normally measured at nominal conditions and ambient temperature of 25ºC.
+The actual circuit current must not exceed the nominal current rating of the fuse.
 A good rule of thumb is to set the circuit typical current to 75% of this rating only.
 Mathematically,

 A circuit has a nominal current of 10A.
 What should be the typical current rating of a fuse to be used?

-In adopting this technique, be sure to ensure that the circuit components are able to withstand the excess current before the fuse act its role.
+In adopting above technique, be sure that the circuit components are able to withstand the excess current before the fuse act its role.
 In other words, the components in series with the fuse should have a current rating higher than the melting point of the fuse.
 With this, every time there is sudden increase of current, only the fuse will blow.

 2. I2t Rating